ARMmbed/mbed_OS_API_Docs/docs/APIs/io/InterruptIn.md

 [![View code](https://www.mbed.com/embed/?type=library)](https://developer.mbed.org/users/mbed_official/code/mbed/docs/tip/classmbed_1_1InterruptIn.html)

+**Warnings:**

-<span class="warning">**Warnings:** No blocking code in ISR </br>In ISR you should avoid any call to wait, infinitive while loop, or blocking calls in general.</span>
+* No blocking code in ISR: avoid any call to wait, infinite while loop, or blocking calls in general.

-<span class="warning">**Warning:** No printf, malloc, or new in ISR </br>In ISR you should avoid any call to bulky library functions.
-In particular, certain library functions (like printf, malloc and new) are non re-entrant and their behaviour could be corrupted when called from an ISR.</span>
+* No printf, malloc, or new in ISR: avoid any call to bulky library functions.
+In particular, certain library functions (like printf, malloc and new) are non re-entrant and their behavior could be corrupted when called from an ISR.

-## Examples
+## Example

+An example class for counting rising edges on a pin

 ```